-(2) The value of share-based awards is based on DSUs target payment on the closing price of the Subordinate Voting Shares on February 29, 2024 on the TSX (\$5,16) for DSUs.
+(2) The value of share-based awards is based on DSUs target payment on the closing price of the Subordinate Voting Shares on February 28, 2025 on the TSX (\$15) for DSUs.
 This value has not been and may never be realized by the NEO.
-The actual gains, if any, on the settlement date will depend on the several factors, including the reason for which and the date on which a participant would leave the Corporation, as well as time based vesting requirements, and on the value of the Subordinate Voting Shares on the settlement date of the DSUs.
+The actual gains, if any, on the settlement date will depend on the several factors, including the reason for which and the date on which a participant would leave the Corporation, as well as time-based vesting requirements, and on the value of the Subordinate Voting Shares on the settlement date of the DSUs.
 The number and value of units shown includes notionally reinvested dividends since the grant date.

-(3) For Ms. Bruckert, all the DSUs vested in accordance with the DSUP.
-At year-end, the total number of Ms. Bruckert's DSUs that are vested is 6,263.
-For Mr. Duke Tran, 725 DSUs have vested at year-end in accordance with the DSUP.
-Mr. Mannebach has 4060 DSUs which vested as part of his directorship.
+(3) For Mr. Mannebach, all the DSUs have vested in accordance with the DSUP.
+At year-end, the total number of Mr. Mannebach's DSUs that are vested is 126,588.
+For Mr. Duke Tran, 1,851 DSUs have vested at year-end in accordance with the DSUP.
+For Ms. Bruckert, all the DSUs vested in accordance with the DSUP.
+At year-end, the total number of Ms. Bruckert's DSUs that are vested is 6,275.